musty-codified/practical-challenge/README.md

 - Trade-offs: Transactions are tightly coupled with loan logic.

 ## API Documentation ##
-The services expose REST APIs for managing loans and transactions as per the task description document (TSD) API documentation is available via swagger
+The services expose REST APIs for managing loans and transactions as per the task description document (TSD).